-This Pony comes from Dartmoor, England, and has been a popular breed in the area for centuries.
+This pony comes from Dartmoor, England, and has been a popular breed in the area for centuries.
 The Dartmoor Pony has tons of stamina because they have lived their lives in harsh climates and on dangerous terrains.
 These are highly muscled horses that do well in the show ring and offer an impressive ride for novice and experienced riders alike.

 6. The Lundy Pony

 Named after the Isle of Lundy, this pony was bred into existence by the final owner of the place before it was sold to a national trust.
 Once the island was sold, the National Pony Society stepped in to care for the ponies on the island.
-Eventually, the ponies were moved to Cornwell and have been bred and raised there ever since.
+Eventually, the ponies were moved to Cornwall and have been bred and raised there ever since.

 7. The Dales Pony

-The Dales pony is native to the mountainous regions of the United Kingdom.
+The Dales Pony is native to the mountainous regions of the United Kingdom.
 They may have bay, brown, grey, roan, or black coats.
 Originally, they worked as lead miners in Yorkshire.
 Nowadays, their gentle dispositions make them awesome ponies to work with inside the show ring, and their brute strength and stamina make them excellent farm workers and travelers.